rebelsky/sams-assorted-musings-reflections/_forthcoming.md

       who polish as they go.)
     * Where is outlining?
     * And yes, I counted "reread the article" in my time spent.

+1. Making more work for myself.
+I learned that there were a few hundred new SIGCSE members [1].
+Joined at the conference.
+I thought to myself "Oh, I should let them know about the SIGCSE-members mailing list."
+So I sent a mass email [2].
+Of course, that means that I need to add all of the folks who respond to the mailing list.
+Why do I make more work for myself?
+Because it's the right thing to do.
+How many did I add?
+   44 within six hours of sending the message.
+N the next day.
+Set my default signature to the subscription announcement.
+[3]  Add the occasional extra note for people I know or know of.
+   [1] 563 to be exact.
+   [2] Did you know that our mailer gets upset if you try to send email
+       to more than 500 addresses at once?
+I didn't.
+But I learned.
+So then I split them into two lists, each with the same messages.
+   [3] Some time I'll write about how I use signatures for form-like letters.

 1. Textbook orders.